Frost-Kun/Crazy-Stuff/README.md

 # Crazy-Stuff
-Crazy stuff i make to update myself to become more perfect man
+Crazy stuff i make to update myself to become more perfect man.
+-...-